stingpie/Code-snippets/README.md

 number keys: change viewing mode.
 O&P: save & load

-there is a "hello, world!" example in save file 2. to load it, press "R" and then "E" twice. this puts the variable "cursortile" to the value 2, the save file we want to load.
-Then, press "P" to load the selected save file.
+there is a "hello, world!" example in save file 1.

 The whole idea behind this is to make an esoteric language.
 Inspried by BF https://en.wikipedia.org/wiki/Esoteric_programming_language#Brainfuck and piet https://en.wikipedia.org/wiki/Esoteric_programming_language#Piet , BF² is like bf, with a few upgrades.
 BF² is sort of 2.5D.
 In bf², there are multiple layers which different actors reside in.
 On each layer, there are different tiles which actors can use as a program.